eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 The borrow checker is Rust's headline feature: it's how you can have memory safety without garbage collection, it's the thing that enables "fearless concurrency".
 It's also, for most people, the most frustrating part of learning and using Rust.

-Personally I didn't have borrow checker problems, but that's because before I started using Rust at work I'd designed and built my own borrow checker.
+Personally I didn't have borrow checker problems, but that's because before I started using Rust at work I'd [designed and built my own borrow checker][check].
 I don't know if that's a scalable pedagogy.
 Many people report they have to go through a lengthy period of fighting the borrow checker, and slowly their brain discovers the implicit ruleset, and eventually they reach a point where they can write code without triggering inscrutable borrow checker errors.

 - fighting the borrow checker doesn't happen
 - often, the borrow checker steers you towards designs with mechanical sympathy